SOCIETY AGM PROCEDURE 2022

 Your society constitution is available on on the A-Z on this site

-Each society should have access to their own Zoom account to host the AGM there.
-If you do however need to book a CSC Zoom Webinar or Meeting Room you can do so at: https://csc-tcd-ie.libcal.com/spaces?lid=1667 FYI – you must always book the zoom room first on this site and not by logging into zoom if you have the password from a previous booking.
+You can book a room or the event as normal, and for online/hybrid each society should have access to their own Zoom account.
+If you do need to book a CSC Zoom Webinar or Meeting Room you can do so at: https://csc-tcd-ie.libcal.com/spaces?lid=1667 FYI – you must always book the zoom room first on this site and not by logging into zoom if you have the password from a previous booking.
 If you do not book it properly and there is a clash any booking not made first using the booking system will be null-and-void

 by using a registration form for the event, (e.g. a Google Form) which allows a member fill in their name and email address; this information can then be verified; and, if they’re a valid member, the AGM Zoom link can be emailed to them on the day of the AGM.